johnston9/shot-caller/TESTING.md

   1. Click on Script tab on the Scene page to open the new Script "S 11 No 2 Script" added above.
   2. Click on the "Add/Change Script" tab.
   3. The Add/Change Script form opens with the "Database" name of the current Script "S_11_No_2_Script_swbjdg" displaying and a "Change Script" tab underneath.
-If no Script has been added yet an "Upload Script" tab will display instead.
+If no Script has been added yet an "Upload Script" message will display instead.
-  4. Click the "Change Script" or "Upload Script" tab to open the Desktop files.
+  4. Click "Change Script" or "Upload Script" to open the Desktop files.
   5. Select the desired file "S 11 No 3 Script" and the "Desktop" name of the selected file "S 11 No 3 Script.pdf" displays in place of the previous "Database" one.
-  6. Click Upload.
+  6. Click Upload and the Script is changed in the backend.
   7. Click Script tab to view the newly uploaded Script "S 11 No 3 Script" with the new database File name "S_11_No_3_Script_i8tapb" displaying.

 <p align="center"> <strong>The "Add/Change Script" form displaying the current "Database" file name "S_11_No_2_Script_swbjdg"</strong></p>